 Graduate students are required to serve as a TA for a minimum of three quarters (for doctoral students) or one quarter (for master's students) during their residence.
-Students are required to enroll in EE 399, University Teaching, during the quarter in which they serve as a TA.

 Advising and Committee Meetings

 The Faculty Advisor

 Upon admission, a student is assigned a faculty advisor.
 The faculty advisor is someone who can help the students realize their research goals through advice and provision of material assistance, such as laboratory space and research materials.
 On occasion, a student's interests change to such an extent that the faculty advisor initially chosen is no longer appropriate.
 While changing advisors is obviously not a trivial matter, neither is it necessarily a sign of academic vagary.
 Students contemplating a change to a different faculty advisor should consult with the graduate advisor.